Sidoti Gallery Artists

 • Charles Peer

 Charles Peer has been a resident of small towns in Arkansas most of his life.
 In 1987 he assumed a teaching position in the Dept. of Visual Arts at John Brown University in Siloam Springs, AR, a position which he held for 32 years.
 During those years he both taught full-time at the university and maintained his private studio.
-Peer earned the Master Circle designation from the International Association of Pastel Societies (IAPS) in 2018, and has been included in numerous IAPS exhibits as well as having work included in many other national and international exhibits and publications.
-He has also been awarded Signature Membership in the Pastel Society of America and the Ozark Pastel Society.
+Peer earned the Master Circle designation from the International Association of Pastel Societies (IAPS). i

 • Arlene Richardson